aexol-studio/deenruv/docs/docs/guides/deployment/deploy-to-digital-ocean-app-platform/index.md

 ![Create API key](./02-space-access-keys.webp)

-Name the key something meaningful like "vendure-assets-key" and then **make sure to copy the secret as it will only be shown once**.
+Name the key something meaningful like "deenruv-assets-key" and then **make sure to copy the secret as it will only be shown once**.
 Store the access key and secret key in a safe place for later - we'll be using it when we set up our app's environment variables.

 :::caution